Connection matrices in combinatorial topological dynamics: Preliminaries

 For the terminology used in the paper concerning modules we refer the reader to~\cite{lang:02a}.
 Here, we briefly recall that a {\em module} over a ring $R$ is a triple $(M,+,\cdot)$ such that $(M,+)$ is an abelian group and $\cdot: R\times M\to M$ is a scalar multiplication which is distributive with respect to the additions in~$M$ and~$R$, and which satisfies both $a\cdot(b\cdot x)=(ab)\cdot x$ and $1_R\cdot x=x$ for $x\in M$ and $a,b\in R$.
 We shorten the notation $a\cdot x$ to $ax$.
-We often say that $M$ is a module assuming that the operations $+$ and $\cdot$ are clear from context.
-Recall that a {\em submodule} of $M$ is a subset $N\subset M$ such that $N$ with the operations $+$ and $\cdot$ restricted to $N$ is itself again a module.
-Finally, for submodules $N_1,N_2,\ldots,N_k$ of a given module $M$, their {\em algebraic sum}
+We often say that $M$ is a module assuming that the operations~$+$ and~$\cdot$ are clear from context.
+Recall that a {\em submodule} of~$M$ is a subset $N\subset M$ such that~$N$ with the operations~$+$ and~$\cdot$ restricted to~$N$ is itself a module.
+The associated {\em quotient module} is denoted $M/N$.
+For submodules $N_1,N_2,\ldots,N_k$ of a given module $M$, their {\em algebraic sum}